Oral Histories

 At the founding of the Southwest Virginia LGBTQ+ History Project in September 2015 we decided to focus on two core initiatives: Archives and Oral Histories.
 Recognizing that most LGBTQ history, especially here in Southwest Virginia, is not preserved within written documents, we decided that recording oral histories with a diverse cross-section of community members is an important methodology for saving our history before it is lost forever.

-As of May 2022, we have recorded and transcribed hour-long interviews with 50 community members.
+As of June 2023, we have recorded and transcribed hour-long interviews with over 50 community members.

 First, check out our Subject Index, a comprehensive guide to the oral history collection!